microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/temporaryaccesspassauthenticationmethod-get.md

 ## Response

-If successful, this method returns a `200 OK` response code and a [temporaryAccessPassAuthenticationMethod](../resources/temporaryaccesspassauthenticationmethod.md) object in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [temporaryAccessPassAuthenticationMethod](../resources/temporaryaccesspassauthenticationmethod.md) objects in the response body.
+This API will only return a single object in the collection as a user can have only one Temporary Access Pass method.

 ## Examples